daijro/SearchifyX/README.md

 ## What it does

--   Searches Bing for Quizlet, Quizizz, and Brainly results
+-   Searches online for Quizlet and Quizizz results

 -   Sort results by how similar the identified question is to the input question